 The Master of Science in Computer Science Brochure contains detailed information about admission to the Graduate School, applying for financial aid, and requirements for the degree.

 Our graduate program strives to meet the following Graduate Learning Goal Categories (GLGC):

 - GLGC 1 - Knowledge and Scholarly Formation (Graduates will demonstrate knowledge and mastery of computational systems at the graduate level.)

-- Outcome 1a: Through coursework, students will demonstrate competency across computer science areas of computational systems, theory and applications.
+- Outcome 1: Students will be able to accurately apply computer science theories and concepts across the areas of computational theory, systems, and applications.